mdlacasse/Owl/README.md

 is done according to beneficiary fractions for each type of savings account.
 Tax status covers married filing jointly and single, depending on the number of individuals reported.

+Maturation rules for Roth contributions and conversions are implemented as constraints limiting withdrawal amounts to cover Roth account balances for 5 years after the events.
 Medicare and IRMAA calculations are performed through a self-consistent loop on cash flow constraints.
 Future values are simple projections of current values with the assumed inflation rates.